Metal Gear Solid Mobile

-Metal Gear Solid Mobile is an action-adventure stealth video game developed by Ideaworks Game Studio and published by Konami for mobile phones.
-A spin-off of the Metal Gear series, it was first unveiled in Kojima Productions' 20th Anniversary party.
-The game was released worldwide in 2008.
-Konami offered the game as a paid download or pre-installed in a Metal Gear-branded cell phone.
-It shows Solid Snake in his attire from Metal Gear Solid 2: Sons of Liberty.
+Metal Gear Solid Mobile is an action-adventure stealth game developed by Ideaworks Game Studio and published by Konami.
+A spin-off of the Metal Gear series, it was released for mobile phones in 2008.
+It was later released for N-Gage on December 11, 2008, featuring original content, 3D art and camera works, an in-game camouflage system, and additional controls.
+Konami also offered the game as a paid download or pre-installed in a Metal Gear-branded cell phone.